akhil-datla/Learnado-Student/README.md

 ### 1. Downloading Learnado

 Before you can start using Learnado, you need to download the Learnado software.
-Follow these steps to download Learnado from the GitHub releases:

-1. Navigate to the "Releases" section of the repository.
-2. Locate the latest stable release version of Learnado.
-3. Download the Learnado release package specific to your operating system (e.g., macOS, Linux, or Windows).
-4. Extract the downloaded package to a location on your computer where you want to store the Learnado files.
+Clone the repository to get started.

 Once you have downloaded and extracted the Learnado package, you can proceed with the remaining steps.